RakhithJK/roundcube-roundcubemail-wiki/Plugin-API.md

 They are not part of the core application but can be installed and activated individually.
 Roundcube comes with a number of plugins, and more third-party plugins are available for download.

-## Installing Plugins and Activating Plugins
+## Installing and Activating Plugins

 After downloading a plugin, extract (unzip) it in Roundcube's `plugins` directory.
 Doing this correctly should result in a subdirectory `plugins/<name of plugin>` which contains all of the plugin's files.